sachamasry/sachamasry.com/content/work/web-applications/patient_dashboard.md

 Patients have been segmented across two variables: recency of their last appointment and by their lifetime value to the company, to date.
-Combined with dedicated reporting of patients whose most recent appointment was over sixty days ago, as well as those who have only had one appointment, this gives administrators the ability to concentrate their efforts on those patients who are most likely to need a professional follow-up.
+Combined with dedicated reporting of patients whose most recent appointment was over sixty days ago, as well as those who have only had one appointment, administrators now have the ability to concentrate their efforts on those patients who are most likely to need a professional follow-up.